Chart Color Schemes

 Normanhurst - Thornleigh - Westleigh's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout Normanhurst - Thornleigh - Westleigh.
+Analysis of health metrics shows strong performance throughout Normanhurst-Thornleigh-Westleigh.
 Prevalence of common health conditions is very low across all age groups.
-Private health cover rate is exceptionally high at approximately 68% of the total population (13,516 people), compared to 60.8% across Greater Sydney and a national average of 55.3%.
+Private health cover rate is exceptionally high at approximately 68% of the total population (13,516 people), compared to 60.8% across Greater Sydney and 55.3% nationally.

-The most common medical conditions in the area are asthma and mental health issues, impacting 7.0 and 6.7% of residents respectively.
-A total of 72.2% of residents declare themselves completely clear of medical ailments, compared to 74.0% across Greater Sydney.
-The area has 18.0% of residents aged 65 and over (3,567 people).
+The most common medical conditions are asthma and mental health issues, impacting 7.0 and 6.7% of residents respectively.
+72.2% of residents declare themselves completely clear of medical ailments, compared to 74.0% across Greater Sydney.
+As of 18th March 2021, the area has 18.0% of residents aged 65 and over (3,567 people).
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health